Debrecen: Culture

-Chiefly thanks to the reformation and the prestigious Calvinist College, founded in 1538, Debrecen has been the intellectual and cultural centre of the surrounding area since the 16th century.
-Over the centuries, the college was transformed into a university, and its intellectual life developed a sphere of influence between Eger and Oradea (Hu: Nagyvárad, now in Romania).
+Mainly thanks to the Reformation and the prestigious Reformed College of Debrecen, founded in 1538, Debrecen has been the intellectual and cultural centre of the surrounding area since the 16th century.
+The College formed into a full-scale university in 1912, and its intellectual life developed a sphere of influence between Eger and Nagyvárad (now Oradea in Romania).
 In 1949–1950, several departments of the university were shut down, due to Communist takeover, with many students and teachers being expelled.
-The University of Debrecen, as it is now called, is still widely recognized work of architecture (mostly thanks to its main building).
+During the decades of the socialist regime, Debrecen had three separate universities: the Kossuth Lajos University of Sciences (KLTE) was the bearer of the College's traditions with its arts and natural science faculties; the Medical University of Debrecen (DOTE) was the main medical school of Eastern Hungary; and the Debrecen University of Agriculture (DATE) was one of the two major agricultural universities of the country besides Gödöllő.
+The three entities formed the current University of Debrecen in 2000, with several new faculties being formed since the 1990s from the Faculty of Law to the newest addition of the Faculty of Informatics.
+Its main building, which now almost unanimously belongs to the Faculty of Arts, is still widely recognized work of architecture (mostly thanks to its main building).
 The university is the largest university in Hungary, has more than 100 departments and is a major research facility in Europe.
 The university is well known for the cactus research laboratory in the botanic gardens behind the main building.

 In the second half of the 19th century, the Debrecen press attracted several notable figures to the city.
 Endre Ady, Gyula Krúdy, and Árpád Tóth all began their journalistic careers in Debrecen.
 Prominent literary figures from the city have included Magda Szabó, and Gábor Oláh.
 One of Hungary's best known poets, Mihály Csokonai Vitéz, was born and lived in the city.
 The city's theatre, built in 1865, was named in his honour in 1916, but can trace its roots back to the National Theatre Company founded in Debrecen in 1789, which at first gave performances in the carthouse of an inn.
 Celebrated actress Lujza Blaha is among those to have performed there.

 Debrecen is home to Tankcsapda, one of Hungary's most successful rock bands.
 There is also a rock school in the city which offers training and mentoring to young musicians.
 Classic media in the city include the newspaper Napló, two TV channels, a range of local radio stations and several companies and associations producing media material.

 Debrecen is the site of an important choral competition, the Béla Bartók International Choir Competition, and is a member city of the European Grand Prix for Choral Singing.
 Every August the city plays host to a flower festival.